tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

   Stacked Column
 </p>

 _Line_ charts show a series of data as a set of points, connected by a line.
-They’re useful for showing how a value moves up or down over time.
+They're useful for showing how a value moves up or down over time.
 Variations include smooth and stepped lines.

 <p style="text-align: center">
   <img src="/wp-content/uploads/users/grrlgeek/RB3%20Chart%20Type%20Line.jpg?mtime=1331214360" alt="" />